 Still confused?
-Well, most of us are.
+Well, most of us are, and we have two models here to add to the difficulties.
 But depletion flocculation is a very significant effect in real-world formulations, so it's worth trying to understand what is going on so you can avoid the problem.

 An extra attractive force not included in DLVO arises when a polymer that has no attraction to the particles is added to the dispersion.
 At first it is hard to see why a polymer that does not interact with the particles can have any effect on them.
 If the polymer is attracted to the particle then it can cause steric stabilisation at high concentrations and bridging flocculation (it attracts two particles and therefore brings them together) at low concentrations.